 What are the various types of drug and alcohol rehab centers available in Massachusetts?
-Should you attend a rehabilitation program in a different state or is it better to stay within the Massachusetts?
+Should you attend a rehabilitation program in a different state or is it better to stay within Massachusetts?
 Is going to a rehab helpful for my legal situation?
 We can help you with these questions.

+Addicted.org has developed a database of over 4000 different rehab facilities for drug and alcohol dependency such as outpatients, withdrawal management facilities, residential programs, and no-cost treatments in the U.S. We can suggest a treatment that would fit your budget.
+An assessment will be conducted over the phone by a trained counselor to come up with the best advice for rehab treatment options.
+We have helped thousands of people across the U.S. with drug and alcohol rehabilitation treatment.
 Addicted.org has a unique approach.
 The first counselor contacted will be your designated counselor.
-At anytime, you will be able to contact this counselor until you or your loved one is attending a rehabilitation treatment.
+At any time, you will be able to contact this counselor until you or your loved one is attending a rehabilitation treatment.
 When you contact Addicted.org, You become the most important person.

-Massachussetts Drug Abuse Facts
+Massachusetts Drug Abuse Facts

 Cocaine is distributed and abused in generous quantities all throughout the state of Massachusetts.
 The drug's price and its purity have both remained fairly stable over the last few years.
 Street gang members of the African-American community are the predominant cocaine and crack cocaine dealers.
 Although New York has been found to be a major source for the drug, authorities have found increasing evidence of drug activity stemming from sources along the Mexican/US border, as well as Florida and Georgia, which are also familiar sources for the crack cocaine that is obtained, if not done locally.